 He co-founded the journal Spatial Vision in 1983, served as Editor-in-Chief for Europe and Australasia for 10 years, and then as an Advisory Editor for a further 15 years.
 He served as an Associate Editor of Computers in Biology and Medicine from 1994 to 2012 and as an Editor and then Senior Editor of Vision Research from 2003 to 2012.
 He was appointed Chairman and Editor-in-Chief of Vision Researchin 2013.

 He has published about 200 research articles.
-His book, A Concise Guide to Communication in Science & Engineering, which is based on courses given to postgraduate students and researchers, is due to be published by Oxford University Press in 2017.
+His book, A Concise Guide to Communication in Science & Engineering, based on courses given to postgraduate students and researchers, was published by Oxford University Press in 2017-18.